Target Objects and Fields in Import Scenarios

 Target Objects and Fields

-For example, to be able to select the Statement Cycle ID field (see
+For example, the Statement Cycle ID field is located in the

-Each field or action on an MYOB Acumatica form (such as a text box, combo box, table column, or button) is associated with a
+Each field or action on an MYOB Acumatica form (such as a text box, combo box, table column, or button) is associated with

-the form, such as Statement Cycle ID
+corresponding box on the form, such as Statement Cycle ID, as the

 Multiple objects support the functionality of each MYOB Acumatica form: a Summary object, detail objects, and related objects.
 These types of objects are described in the following sections.